(Image: Zen Buddha Silence by Marilyn Barbone.)

 Buffett figured that stocks would increase 5-7% per year on average.
 He designed the fee structure of BPL with this in mind.
 The chief fee structure was as follows: there would be no flat fee based on assets under management, and there would be no fee on the first 6% increase in any given year.
 There would be a fee of 25% of profits above the first 6% increase in any given year.

 Compare Buffett’s fee structure in BPL to the fee structure of many of today’s hedge funds.
 These days, many hedge funds charge “2 and 20,” or a 2% flat fee for assets under management and 20% of all profits.
 There are, of course, some hedge funds that have outstanding track records.
-Yet there are quite a few hedge funds where the performance, net of all fees, is not very different (and sometimes even worse) than the S&P 500 Index.
+Yet there are quite a few hedge funds where the performance, net of all fees, is not very different (and frequently worse) than the S&P 500 Index.
 Whereas Buffett’s entire fee was based upon performance above a 6% compounded annual return, there are many hedge funds bringing in huge fees even though their net results are not much different from 6% per year.

 In pursuing his investment goals, Buffett used three categories of investments: